DevLabs Alliance - WhatsApp

 Q20.
 How Requirement Traceability Matrix(RTM) is prepared?

-For preparing the Requirement Traceability Matrix, follow below steps:
+For preparing the Requirement Traceability Matrix, follow the below steps:

 • Gather all required documents.
 Documents include Business Requirement